 Animal protection and visual appeal

-Piles of compost and animals straying on your yard can be an eyesore.
+Piles of compost and animals straying in your yard can be an eyesore.
 Animals going near your property eyeing your compost can be pretty annoying.
 You may find that a raccoon, deer, or even the neighbor’s cat has made a meal out of the compost pile.
 Tumblers deter the majority of animals.
 While a few may still attempt entry if something smells very appetizing (bears are the most often reported to do so), the majority just pass by.

-Tumblers keep the compost in a single location and out of sight, preventing you from seeing decaying plant materials and preventing animals from preying on it.
+Tumblers keep the compost in a single location and out of sight, preventing you from seeing decaying plant materials and animals preying on it.
 A compost pile is nothing more than a mound.